 During this session, we will share our preliminary findings on the key players distinguishing themselves in the crowded field of defense tech, the vulnerabilities and dependencies they are creating in military supply chains, and how the pressures of their business model escalate risks to human rights.
 We will also explain our factfinding process: how we, as lawyers and policy analysts, worked with data scientists to make sense of the opaque and arcane world of defense contracting, and navigate the challenges and limitations of open-source research in this space.

-Christoph Becker, Eshta Bhardwaj
+Christoph Becker, Eshta Bhardwaj, Rosi Leonard

 Coordinator Contact: eshta.bhardwaj@mail.utoronto.ca